surveysolutions/docs/content/faq/notes-on-compatibility-with-version-5-21.md

     Interviewer application.
 Interviewers can update in the Interviewer application by going to the link in the Diagnostics screen.
--   **Interviews created in previous versions**: You will still be able to see and complete interviews created with earlier versions after updating the Interviewer application to version 5.21.
+-   **Interviews created in previous versions**: You will still be able to see and complete interviews created with earlier versionsÂ after updating the Interviewer application to version 5.21.
 However, these interviews cannot be discarded.
 -   **Census mode questionnaires**: Questionnaires imported as census